11ty/11ty-website/src/docs/plugins/image.md

 {% addedin "Image v3.1.0" %} Eleventy Image now provides a built-in `<eleventy-image>` WebC component for use in your Eleventy project.

 Using Eleventy Image in [WebC](/docs/languages/webc/) offers all the same great benefits you’re used to from Eleventy Image with an intuitive declarative HTML-only developer experience.
+(Note, though, that this will only work in a "webc" format template.
+To use in other template formats, see the shortcodes below.)

 First, add the following to your project’s configuration file: